MD: Absences & Leaves

 - Discuss planned absences with clinical course directors early, prior to a clinical rotation, to better allow placement on a team to optimize the educational experience.
 We believe this guideline strikes an appropriate balance between increased flexibility for the MSTP students and assuring a meaningful educational experience on the core clinical rotations.

-The Washington University School of Medicine Absence Policy for Medical Students on Clinical Rotations was last approved by the Oversight Committee on Medical Student Education on November 4, 2019.
-All substantive edits to this policy require approval by Oversight Committee on Medical Student Education.
+The Washington University School of Medicine Absence Policy for Medical Students on Clinical Rotations was last approved by the Oversight Committee on Medical Student Education on May 3, 2021.
+All substantive edits to this policy require approval by the Oversight Committee on Medical Student Education.

 The profession of medicine requires the utmost commitment of time and energy to learning/education, patient care, research and other scholarly activities.
 The development of this commitment begins in Phase 1 of the Gateway Curriculum.